samrylanjamesharris/NexusLLM/README.md

 • *Sample with temperature control:* **It has a function which you can scale the temperature to whatever you want.**

-• *MiniGPT:* **This is a small-scale GPT-like model that can be customizable and lightweight.
+• *NanoGPT:* **This is a small-scale GPT-like model that can be customizable and lightweight.
 This will also allow it to read off the training data provided.**

 ---